reqnroll/Reqnroll/CONTRIBUTING.md

 ## Types of contributions

-You can contribute by working on an  [existing bug/issue](https://github.com/reqnroll/Reqnroll/search?type=Issues) or report a new one, build a new functionality based on [feature requests](https://support.reqnroll.net/hc/en-us/community/topics/360000519178-Feature-Requests) reported by Reqnroll community or if do not wish to code you can always contribute to [writing documentation](##Building-documentation).
+You can contribute by working on an  [existing bug/issue](https://github.com/reqnroll/Reqnroll/issues) or report a new one, build a new functionality based on [ideas](https://github.com/orgs/reqnroll/discussions/categories/ideas) reported by Reqnroll community or if do not wish to code you can always contribute to [writing documentation](#building-documentation).

 ### Ground rules & expectations

 #### Bug reports

 If you like to contribute by fixing a bug/issue, please start by [checking if the issue has already been reported](https://github.com/reqnroll/Reqnroll/search?type=Issues).

 Guidelines for bug reports:

 1. **Use the GitHub issue search** — look for [existing issues](https://github.com/reqnroll/Reqnroll/search?type=Issues).

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the `master` branch in the repository.
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the `main` branch in the repository.

 3. **Isolate and report the problem** &mdash; ideally create a reduced test case.
 Fill out the provided template.

 We label issues that need help, but may not be of a critical nature or require intensive Reqnroll knowledge, to [Up For Grabs](https://github.com/reqnroll/Reqnroll/labels/up-for-grabs).
 This is a list of easier tasks that anybody who wants to get into Reqnroll development can try.

 #### Feature requests

 Feature requests are welcome.
 But please take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the community of the merits of this feature.
-Please visit our [feature request page](https://support.reqnroll.net/hc/en-us/community/topics/360000519178-Feature-Requests) to check out the existing requests and vote on the ones already proposed by the community.
+Please visit the [community discussions](https://github.com/orgs/reqnroll/discussions) to check out the existing requests and vote on the ones already proposed by the community.
 Since much of the work is done by volunteers, someone who believes in the idea will have to write the code.
 Please provide as much detail and context as possible.

 #### New Features